 - Identify your career interest(s) or develop a plan for exploring options.

 - Choose 2-3 search strategies to implement and reserve time in your schedule to devote to each.
-Schedule a career consultation appointment with the University Career Center @ BSOS to assist in your planning.
+Schedule a career consultation appointment with the Feller Center's Career Planning team to assist in your planning.

 - Network with employers at information sessions, career shuttles, and fairs and stay in touch with connections you made last year.